 - Pale or blue skin or nails

-How is apnea of prematurity treated?
+How is apnea of prematurity diagnosed and treated?

 Where can I find support and more information?